ania7x/Spitogatos/read_me_first.txt

-                6. On your your web browser write localhost\spitogatos\run_at_first\index.php to add the first users.(Also check or change the file add_users for users and their passwords)
+                6. On your your web browser write localhost\spitogatos\run_at_first\index.php to add the first use.
+                     (Also check or change the file add_users for users and their passwords)